-To rent a kayak to explore the Unesco park, you can give a try to Ah Kwok Water Sports which is a small, private shop located on Sha Ha Beach.
+To rent a kayak to explore the UNESCO park, you can try Ah Kwok Water Sports which is a small, private shop located on Sha Ha Beach.
 Single canoes and kayaks can be rented for HK$ 100 (weekdays) or HK$ 150 (weekends and public holidays), and you can count HK$ 200 or HK$ 300 for two-seated vessels.

-Sea Kayak Hong Kong proposes one-day trips around Sharp Island for HK$ 750 per person, and for more in-depth explorations, you can join The Ung Kong Group tour offered by the Blue Sky Sports Club, which consists in exploring Bluff Island, Wang Chau, Basalt Island, and the four biggest sea caves in Hong Kong.
+Sea Kayak Hong Kong offers guided one-day trips around Sharp Island for HK$ 750 per person.
+For more in-depth explorations, you can join The Ung Kong Group tour offered by the Blue Sky Sports Club, which takes you on an exploration of Bluff Island, Wang Chau, Basalt Island, and the four biggest sea caves in Hong Kong.

 Hoi Ha Wan Marine Park — Sai Kung

-Hoi Ha Wan Marine Park has a rich and diverse marine life ecosystem, with 64 stony coral species and 120 species of coral-associated fishes, that you can explore if you like snorkeling and diving.
+Hoi Ha Wan Marine Park has a rich and diverse marine life ecosystem, with 64 stony coral species and 120 species of coral-associated fishes that you can swim with if you like snorkeling and diving.

-This wildlife haven is just a 20-minute ride on minibus number 7, from Sai Kung Centre.
-Walking through the Hoi Ha village to the beach, you will come across some local vendors where you can rent kayaks with ease, a cheaper and convenient option.
+This wildlife haven is just a 20-minute ride from Sai Kung town centre on minibus no. 7.
+Walking through Hoi Ha village to the beach, you will come across some local vendors where you can rent kayaks with ease, a cheaper and convenient option.
 Or, to experience the majesty of the marine park, you can join the Hoi Ha Paddle-guided tour with Wild Factor.
 It is beginner-friendly and the itinerary can be adjusted as per your needs.

 Yan Chau Tong — Sai Kung